MSNBC’s Joe Scarborough Says Barr’s ‘Reputation Is Shot’ For Handling Of Mueller Report

 Scarborough pointed to Barr’s press conference that he held prior to the release of the Mueller report, as The Inquisitr reported, suggesting that it was designed to “spin it.”
 He also suggests that Barr’s ability to review the report beforehand benefitted the Trump administration.

 MSNBC’s Willie Geist suggested that Barr could have held the conference at 3 p.m. to give Congress an opportunity to look at it and the public a chance to generate questions to propose to the attorney general.
-But he claims that the morning slot was set to set the narrative.
+But he claims that the morning slot was set to create the narrative.

 Great take as usual from @kurtbardella! https://t.co/0uHN3S26yS